onsdagens/riscv-formal/cores/hippomenes/README.md

 ## Typical workflow

 ```
+cd hippo_veryl/hippomenes_veryl
 veryl build
 ```

-in the directory containing Veryl Hippo transpiles the Veryl code into SystemVerilog.
+Transpiles the included Hippomenes Veryl implementation into SystemVerilog.
 It also generates a filelist, we will need this now.

 ```
+cd ../..
 cp <HIPPO_PATH>/hippomenes_veryl.f
 ```